lamberta/devkit-doc/guide/game-walkthrough.md

 # Game Walk-Through

-*Whack That Mole!* is a basic, non-trivial, game built using the Game Closure SDK.
-The [source code](https://github.com/gameclosure/whack-that-mole) is available and in this guide we'll step through it to see how the components of the Game Closure SDK fit together.
+*Whack That Mole!* is a basic, non-trivial, game built using the Game Closure DevKit.
+The [source code](https://github.com/gameclosure/whack-that-mole) is available and in this guide we'll step through it to see how the components of the Game Closure DevKit fit together.

-This walk-through assumes that you have the Game Closure SDK up and running.
+This walk-through assumes that you have the Game Closure DevKit up and running.
 See the [Quick Start Guide](../guide/quick-start.html) for details on how to get set up.